 Instead of performing all the SEAMCAT simulations starting from the result contained in Table 9 above, it was proposed to use the e.i.r.p. limit as contained in the ECC/DEC/(06)07 [2] and to perform only the scenario 4 in which several interferers will be taken into account.

-Scenario 4: Impact of the NCU on g-UE
+Scenario 4

 The e.i.r.p. used is the one as defined in the ECC/DEC/(06)07 [2] at 3000 m.

+Impact of the UMTS connectivity to the ground network

-Table 10 provides the result for the scenario 4.
+Table 10 below provides the impact of UMTS connectivity system onboard aircraft to the ground network.Table 10: Simulation result for scenario 4

-Table 10

-Table 10: simulation result for scenario 4 (UMTS)